Test Limits #

 MissingLimitError — why verify won't fall through to "unchecked" #

-verify is judgment-bearing — calling it with no resolvable limit raises MissingLimitError (importable from litmus.execution.verify) rather than silently recording the value.
-The error names every source the resolver checked — limit= kwarg, sidecar / marker / profile cascade, and the active product spec — so the missing source is obvious.
+verify is judgment-bearing — calling it with no resolvable limit raises MissingLimitError rather than silently recording the value.
+The error names every source that was checked — limit= kwarg, sidecar / marker / profile cascade, and the active part spec — so the missing source is obvious.

-If you genuinely want to record without judging, use logger.measure(name, value) instead — it records the value with outcome = DONE and never raises on missing limits.
-The two methods divide cleanly: verify if a pass/fail decision belongs on the row, logger.measure if not.
+If you genuinely want to record without judging, use measure(name, value) instead — it records the value with outcome = DONE and never raises on missing limits.
+The two methods divide cleanly: verify if a pass/fail decision belongs on the row, measure if not.

 Best practices #